mariyahendriksen/mariyahendriksen.github.io/_pages/about.md

   - /about.html
 ---

+[In London until middle of October. if anyone wants to meet/chat, please reach out!]

 I am a Ph.D. student at [The IRLab](http://irlab.science.uva.nl) at the University of Amsterdam where I work on multimodal retrieval.
 I have a good fortune to be supervised by [Maarten de Rijke](https://staff.fnwi.uva.nl/m.derijke/), and mentored by [Andrew Yates](https://andrewyates.net/) and [Svitlana Vakulenko](https://svakulenk0.github.io).

 I hold a master's degree in Artificial Intelligence from KU Leuven, Belgium.